 Serious problems of discrimination, intolerance, and other human rights violations against members of religious minorities, as well as non-conforming Muslims, remain widespread in Egypt.
 Over the past few years, the Egyptian government has adopted several measures to acknowledge the religious pluralism of Egyptian society, including increased efforts to promote interfaith activity.
 Yet the government has not taken sufficient steps to halt the repression of and discrimination against religious believers, including the indigenous Coptic Orthodox Christians, or, in many cases, to punish those responsible for violence or other severe violations of religious freedom.
 The government also has not taken adequate steps to combat widespread and virulent anti-Semitism in the government-controlled media.
-On a positive note, in January 2008, Cairo's Court of Administrative Justice overturned the ban on providing official identity documents to some members of the Baha'i faith by allowing those Baha'is to put a dash or a symbol in the space designated for religious affiliation.
+On a positive note, in January 2008, Cairo's Court of Administrative Justice overturned the ban on providing official identity documents to members of the Baha'i faith by allowing Baha'is to put "other," dashes (--), or not list their religious affiliation at all on their identity documents.
 There was also increased public space to discuss and debate a wide range of religious freedom concerns in the media and other public fora, which, in previous years, was discouraged and prevented by Egyptian authorities.
 Nevertheless, due to persistent, serious concerns, Egypt remains on the Commission's Watch List and will continue to be monitored to determine if the situation rises to a level that warrants designation as a "country of particular concern," or CPC.